 Many comparison pairs are possible in this review.
 The main comparisons of interest that we will summarise and present in the 'Summary of findings' table will be:

-- topical antibiotics as a single treatment (main therapy) versus placebo or no intervention; and - topical quinolone versus topical aminoglycoside (both as single treatments)
+- topical antiseptics as a single therapy (main treatment) versus placebo/no intervention; and - topical antiseptics versus placebo/no intervention, where both arms also received topical or systemic antibiotics.

 Types of outcome measures